ApiniLabs/PAC-ID/recommendation-for-identifier-structure.md

 Segments in **bold** MUST [^1] be used, the other segments SHOULD be added if they are available.
 The order SHOULD be preserved, even if optional segments are omitted.

-### Custom Segments:
+### Custom Segments
-If nessecary custom segements CAN be added.
+If needed, custom segements CAN be added.
 If so, they MUST be placed after the recommended segments.

 ### Short Notation
 In oder to reduce the number of characters a short form MAY be used.